sysgears/apollo-universal-starter-kit/src/client/plugins/subscription/README.md

-# Subscription Module
+# Subscription Plugin

-The purpose of this module is to provide a starting point for applications that wish to charge users a monthly subscription fee for access to certain features of the site.
+The purpose of this module is to provide a starting point for applications that wish to charge users a monthly subscription fee for access to certain plugins of the site.
 This is implemented using [Stripe](https://stripe.com).

 ### Plugins Supported